The Jordan River for hiking, canoeing and swimming

-This is a short, family, circular walk on a concrete path along the Jordan River and through agricultural land.
+This is a short, easy, circular hike on a concrete path along the Jordan River and which returns on a path by agricultural land.
 The scenery along the river close to its southern exit from Lake Kinneret is exotically tropical.
-There are “beach” areas for swimming and also camping by the side of the river.
-You pass by Rob Roy which offers 1½-hour canoe rides.
+There are “beach” areas for swimming and camping along the side of the river.
+You will pass by Rob Roy which offers canoe rides.
 It is also possible to hike further along the river.

 Time: About 1 hour.